-- How much night vision goggles cost
+- How much the best night vision goggles cost

 Generation to Generation

 As you explore night vision goggles, you’ll notice different generations of goggles.
 This refers to the technology used in the model.
 In a nutshell, the higher the number, the better night vision image quality you are going to get.
-Here’s a quick breakdown on what to expect from each:
+Here’s a quick breakdown of what to expect from each: